Singapore unveils master plan for port, airport, waterfront

 “This is how we can stay the hub in Southeast Asia and create many more opportunities for Singaporeans,” he said, citing competition from Kuala Lumpur and Bangkok.

-A new generation has begun to openly question the ruling party’s wisdom, clamoring for more say in the country’s direction.
+A new generation has begun to openly question the ruling party’s wisdom, clamouring for more say in the country’s direction.

 Online forums bristle with criticism of government plans announced in January to lift the population of 5.3 million by as much as 30 percent by 2030, mostly through foreign workers to offset a low birth rate.
 This has sparked debate over how many people can fit onto an island half the size of London and how much the national identity will be diluted.